 Four kilometres south of Essaouira’s medina is the dusty, sleepy village of Diabat, which enjoys the similar maritime climate of its big brother despite rolling sand dunes creating a barrier between the village and Atlantic.
 Back in the early 1970s, Diabat (and Essaouira) was firmly on the hippie trail, solidified by a visit from the legendary musician, Jimi Hendrix, in 1969.
 He may have only visited for a couple of days (in fact, apparently he wanted to buy Diabat), but this was a good enough reason to open a Jimi Hendrix café and hotel in the village, which are still open today.

 Diabat sees only a small fraction of the tourists compared to Essaouira, and the hippie communes are long gone.
-But if you are visiting Essaouira during the high season months of July and August and want to escape the crowds, Diabat is the place to come.
+But if you are visiting Essaouira during the high season months of July and August and want to escape the crowds, Diabat is the place to come and is one of the easiest day trips from Essaouira.
 Visitors only tend to come here for a quad biking or horse riding tour, or they may be staying at the Sofitel Essaouira Mogador Golf & Spa (which is actually in Diabat rather than Essaouria) and tend to stick to the confines of luxury.

 Whilst there are much fewer crowds in Diabat than Essaouira, this isn’t the place to come for absolute peace and quiet.
 As this is where all the quad biking starts from, there is a constant drone of quad bikes making their way from the village to the beach.